 Knee Braces for Skiing and Snowboarding: Product Overview

 In general, there are some skiing injuries considered fairly common among people who participate regularly in this sport.
 These include the following:

-- Anterior cruciate ligament (ACL) injury.
-The ACL keeps the knee stable and stops you from executing excessive motions, for example, bending your knee the wrong way.
+- Anterior cruciate ligament (ACL) injury: The ACL keeps the knee stable and stops you from executing excessive motions, like bending your knee the wrong way.
 When your ACL is torn, instability starts immediately and even worse, you could be in pain for several weeks after the injury.
 Knee supports protect the knee so that it doesn’t give out on you while you’re healing.

-- Posterior cruciate ligament (PCL), medial collateral ligament (MCL), and lateral collateral ligament (LCL) tears, while less frequent than ACL tears, do occur and involve the other three ligaments of the four ligaments that are there to stabilize the knee.
+- Posterior cruciate ligament (PCL), medial collateral ligament (MCL), and lateral collateral ligament (LCL) tears: While less frequent than ACL tears, these type of injuries do occur and involve the other three ligaments of the four ligaments that are there to stabilize the knee.

 If you injure your knee skiing, your doctor will tell you what you should do next.
 If the injury doesn’t require surgery, the doctor may suggest a knee brace instead.
 Braces are there to give your knee some extra support, help relieve or ease the pain, and help you continue on with your daily activities, so that you can heal without making things worse.
 Consult with your doctor before determining when it makes sense to return to skiing or snowboarding.